Complex systems — made simpler.

 My responsibilities

-- Defined UX strategy and core experience principles
+• Defined UX strategy and core experience principles

-- Led a distributed UX team
+• Led and coordinated a distributed UX team

 Introduction